CatalysmsServerManager/docs/docs/en/CPM/console-commands.md

  cpm-mrr mrr markresetregion => Manage the reset regions list. cpm-multipleentityspawn multipleentityspawn mes => spawn multiple entities around some coordinate or player cpm-mutechatplayer mutechatplayer mcp => mute a player on public chat cpm-mv mv => Move player command (to coordinates and to other player).
-Optionally restrict of friends only. cpm-mvw mvw => Move player to waypoint. cpm-ov ov ownvehicle => take ownership of a vehicle. cpm-overridechatname overridechatname ocn => Change a player's chat name.
+Optionally restrict to friends only. cpm-mvw mvw => Move player to waypoint. cpm-ov ov ownvehicle => take ownership of a vehicle. cpm-overridechatname overridechatname ocn => Change a player's chat name.